tradeparadigm/sdks/sdk_commons/README.md

 # SDKConfig

-This is the abstract common interface that every venues are expended to implement.
+This is the abstract common interface that every venues are expected to implement.
 Each method will be invoked by API providing all listed parameters but each venue is free to only include needed parameters in their own concrete implementation.
 All other parameters will be consumed by *args and **kwargs